DBarthe/Life/README.md

 * ascii mode
 * fullscreen
 * circular and closed maps
-* clocks modifiable
+* clock is modifiable
-* possibility to change the rules of the automato* statistics bar
+* possibility to change the rules of the automaton statistics bar

 Compilation
 -----------